renegadevi/scripts-and-snippets/MacOS/install-macos-vmwarefusion.md

 ### Alternative 2: Installer assistent
 If you don't want to use the App Store you can download the Installer assistent directly from Apple.

-Once downloaded and you have run the pkg, it will be end up in the /Applications folder as if you had downloaded from the Mac App Store in the first place.

 http://swcdn.apple.com/content/downloads/50/49/001-79699-A_93OMDU5KFG/dkjnjkq9eax1n2wpf8rik5agns2z43ikqu/InstallAssistant.pkg

+Once downloaded and you have run the pkg, it will end up in your `/Applications` folder just like if you had downloaded from the Mac App Store in the first place.

 ## 2. Prepare a ISO for VMWare